Army–Navy Game

-The Army–Navy game is one of the most traditional and enduring rivalries in college football.
-It has been frequently attended by sitting U.S. presidents.
+The Army–Navy Game is one of the most traditional and enduring rivalries in college football.
+It has been frequently attended by the President of the United States.
 The game has been nationally televised each year since 1945 on either ABC, CBS, or NBC.
-CBS has televised the game since 1996 and has the rights to the broadcast through 2028.
-With the exception of 2022, ESPN's College GameDay has been televised from the game site on a yearly basis since 2014.
+CBS has televised the game since 1996 and has the rights to the broadcast through 2038.
+The December 2024 announcement of CBS Sports' extension will also give their international channels rights in the United Kingdom and Australia.
 Instant replay made its American debut in the 1963 Army–Navy game.
 Since 2009, the game has been held on the second Saturday of December and following FBS conference championship weekend.

-The game is primarily played in Philadelphia, but the game has also been held in multiple locations including Chicago in 1926 and Pasadena, California in 1983.
-After Philadelphia, the New York area and the Baltimore–Washington area have most frequently hosted the game.
+The game has been primarily played in Philadelphia, but the game has also been held in multiple locations including the New York area, the Baltimore–Washington area, Chicago, Pasadena, California and the Boston area.

-Through the 2022 meeting, Navy leads the series 62–54–7.

-Series history
+History

-Army and Navy first met on the field on November 29, 1890.
-They have met annually all but five years since then, and in every season since 1930.
-The game has been held at several locations throughout its history, including New York City and Baltimore, but has most frequently been played in Philadelphia, roughly equidistant from the two academies.
+The first game between Army and Navy was on November 29, 1890.
+Since then, the two academies have played annually in all but ten years, and have played in consecutive annual games every season since 1930.
+Throughout its history, the game has been played in several neutral locations, including New York City and Baltimore, but it is most commonly played in Philadelphia, which is roughly equidistant from the two academies.
 Historically played on the Saturday after Thanksgiving (a date on which most other major college football teams end their regular seasons), the game is now played on the second Saturday in December and is traditionally the last regular-season game played in NCAA Division I football.

 For much of the first two thirds of the 20th century, both Army and Navy were often national powers, and the game occasionally had national championship implications.
-However, as the level of play in college football increased, the high academic entrance requirements, and height and weight limits reduced the overall competitiveness of both academies.
-Since 1963, only the 1996, 2010, 2016 and 2017 games have seen both teams enter with winning records.
+However, as the level of play in college football increased, both academies' stringent admissions standards and height and weight limits made it difficult for them to compete.
+Since 1963, only the 1996, 2010, 2016, 2017, and 2024 games have seen both teams enter with winning records.
 Nonetheless, the game is considered a college football institution.
-It has aired nationally on radio since 1930, and has been nationally televised every year since 1945, remaining an over-the-air broadcast even in the age of cable and satellite.
+The tradition associated with the game has kept it airing nationally on radio since 1930 and on television since 1945.
+It has remained an over-the-air broadcast even in the age of cable, satellite, and streaming.

 The game is especially emotional for the seniors, called "first classmen" by both academies, since it is typically the last competitive regular season football game they will ever play (though they sometimes play in a subsequent bowl game).
 However, some participants in the Army–Navy Game have gone on to professional football careers.
-For example, quarterback Roger Staubach (Navy, 1965) went on to a Hall of Fame career with the Dallas Cowboys that included starting at quarterback in two Super Bowl victories including being named the Most Valuable Player of Super Bowl VI and Alejandro Villanueva (Army, 2010) was later an offensive tackle with the Pittsburgh Steelers and the Baltimore Ravens.
+For example, quarterback Roger Staubach (Navy, 1965) went on to a Hall of Fame career with the National Football League's Dallas Cowboys that included starting at quarterback in two Super Bowl victories (including being named the Most Valuable Player of Super Bowl VI), and Alejandro Villanueva (Army, 2010) was later an offensive tackle with the NFL's Pittsburgh Steelers and Baltimore Ravens.